AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 * File size.
 Large assets take longer to download and display.

 * Drive letter consistency.
-If you or another collaborator placed the assets while mapping the Experience Manager DAM to a different drive letter, the placed assets do not display.
+If you or another collaborator placed the assets while mapping the [!DNL Experience Manager] DAM to a different drive letter, the placed assets do not display.

 * Permissions.
-To check if you have permissions to fetch the placed assets, contact your Experience Manager administrator.
+To check if you have permissions to fetch the placed assets, contact your [!DNL Experience Manager] administrator.

 ### Edits to files on desktop app's user interface do not reflect in [!DNL Adobe Experience Manager] immediately {#changes-on-da-not-visible-on-aem}